apache/airflow/IMAGES.rst

 PROD image
 -----------

 The PROD image is a multi-segment image.
-The first segment "airflow-build-image" contains all the build essentials and related dependencies that allow to install airflow locally.
+The first segment ``airflow-build-image`` contains all the build essentials and related dependencies that allow to install airflow locally.
 By default the image is built from a released version of Airflow from GitHub, but by providing some extra arguments you can also build it from local sources.
 This is particularly useful in CI environment where we are using the image